Economic zone data-enabled predictive control for connected open water systems: Results

-Figure~\ref{fig:energy_bo_compare} compares the real-time energy consumption profiles produced by the four controllers over the first 250 h, where the y-axis value denotes the energy consumption over the corresponding 0.5-h sampling period.
+Figure~\ref{fig:energy_bo_compare} compares the real-time energy consumption profiles produced by the four controllers over the first 250 hours, where the y-axis value denotes the energy consumption over the corresponding 0.5-hour sampling period.
 For comparison, Table~\ref{tab:res_compare} presents the zone tracking MAE, maximum deviation from the desired zone across all branches, percentage of time instants with zone violation, and average energy consumption results for the four control methods.
-The proposed method (i.e., EZ-DeePC with BO) achieves a 98.82\% reduction in zone tracking MAE, a 47.26\% reduction in maximum zone deviation, and a 96.95\% reduction in the frequency of zone violations compared to EZ-DeePC without BO; the corresponding reductions relative to passive pump/gate control are 89.31\%, 41.77\%, and 86.94\%, respectively.
-In addition, the proposed method reduces the average energy consumption by 44.08\% compared to ES-DeePC and by 4.69\% compared to passive pump/gate control.
+The proposed method (i.e., EZ-DeePC with BO) achieves a 98.82\% reduction in zone tracking MAE, a 47.26\% reduction in maximum zone deviation, and a 96.95\% reduction in the frequency of zone violations compared with EZ-DeePC without BO; the corresponding reductions relative to the EFD-based control are 83.57\% in zone tracking MAE, 4.61\% in maximum zone violation, and 74.96\% in zone violation frequency, respectively.
+In the 500-hour simulation period, the proposed method maintains the water levels within the desired zone for 485 hours, which is 469 hours longer than EZ-DeePC without BO, and 44 hours longer than the EFD-based control.
+Assuming similar disturbance conditions throughout the year, this corresponds to approximately 342 additional days of zone maintenance compared with EZ-DeePC without BO, and 32 additional days compared with the EFD-based control.

+In addition, the proposed method reduces average energy consumption by 44.08\% compared with ES-DeePC and by 22.44\% compared with EFD-based control.
+Relative to ES-DeePC, the proposed method saves $2.64\times10^{4}$~kWh energy during the 500-hour simulation period, which corresponds to an estimated annual reduction of $4.63\times10^{5}$~kWh under similar disturbance patterns.
+Compared with EFD-based control, the energy saving reaches $9.69\times10^{3}$~kWh over the 500-hour simulation and approximately $1.70\times10^{5}$~kWh on an annual basis, which can be considered a substantial decrease in energy consumption and operating costs for typical water utilities.
 These results indicate the superiority of the proposed method.
-Although ES-DeePC method can achieve zero zone tracking error, it incurs significantly higher average energy consumption compared to the proposed approach.
-On the other hand, EZ-DeePC without BO yields the lowest average energy consumption due to the greater flexibility provided by the larger control target zone, which facilitates energy consumption minimization.
-However, this is at the cost of increased zone tracking error, primarily because the enlarged target zone reduces the robustness of the controller against disturbances.
-Compared with the passive pump/gate control strategy, the proposed EZ-DeePC with BO achieves superior zone-tracking performance while simultaneously reducing energy consumption.
+Although ES-DeePC method can achieve zero zone tracking error, it incurs significantly higher average energy consumption compared with the proposed approach.
+On the other hand, while EZ-DeePC without BO yields the lowest average energy consumption, it exhibits larger zone tracking errors, primarily because the enlarged control target zone compromises the robustness of the controller against disturbances.

 { }